-Excepting \cite{FO18}, which works more generally, the articles that we have mentioned treat specific types of initial data.
+Excepting \cite{FO18,BGZ19}, which work more generally, the articles that we have mentioned treat specific types of initial data.
 Recently, there have been significant advances~\cite{KPZfixed},~\cite{Hammond18},~\cite{Landscape} regarding the KPZ fixed point with general initial data.
 In fact, all these works contain H\"older continuity results for the fixed point; see also \cite{P17} and \cite{HammondSarkar} for related results.
 Our spatial and temporal fluctuation results (and consequential modulus of continuity estimates) agree in the limit of high~$t$ with the H\"older continuity of the KPZ fixed point.

 We close this discussion by recalling our initial motivation to study this problem.
 In 2010, Amir Dembo and Jean-Dominique Deuschel asked one of us whether the KPZ equation \emph{ages}.
 As explained in \cite{Dembo2007} (a work providing many helpful references on the subject), aging is a phenomenon in glassy materials in which ``older systems relax in a slower manner than younger ones''.
+(We refer to \cite[Section 2.3]{BenArous} for a detailed discussion on aging.)
 The nature of this relaxation can be studied via the two-time correlation; aging corresponds to correlation crossing over from one to zero as the times move from being adjacent to remote.
 In this sense, our main theorems prove that the KPZ equation does, indeed, age.
+In fact, a referee has pointed out to us that the assumption that $t>t_0$ in Theorems \ref{thm:Main1} and \ref{thm:Main2} is natural from the perspective of aging.
+For aging to occur, typically a system has to evolve (or relax) for some time from its initial configuration.
+This analogy with aging requires further investigation and could be complemented by the detailed study of the correlation exponents for KPZ started from its stationary initial data.

 The authors may attest that the years elapsed since they learnt of this question have furnished them with vivid indications of the power of the phenomenon of aging -- and not merely through the study of the KPZ equation.